sandeep-n/flink/docs/setup/cluster_setup.md

 echo "PermitUserEnvironment yes" >> /etc/ssh/sshd_config
 /etc/init.d/ssh restart

-# on some system you might need to replace the above line with
+# on some systems you might need to replace the above line with
 /etc/init.d/sshd restart
 ~~~

-## Hadoop Distributed Filesystem (HDFS) Setup
+## Hadoop Distributed File System (HDFS) Setup (Optional)

-The Flink system currently uses the Hadoop Distributed Filesystem (HDFS)
+The Flink system currently uses the Hadoop Distributed File System (HDFS)
 to read and write data in a distributed fashion.
 It is possible to use
-Flink without HDFS or other distributed file systems.
+Flink in distributed mode without HDFS or other distributed file systems, so you
+may choose to skip this section of the setup.

 Make sure to have a running HDFS installation.
 The following instructions are
 just a general overview of some required settings.
 Please consult one of the